mcedit/mcedit/README.md

 # MCEdit

 MCEdit is an open-source, BSD-licenced world editor for the viral indie hit [Minecraft](http://www.minecraft.net/).
+For downloads and update info, visit the official website at [www.mcedit.net](http://www.mcedit.net/).
+The rest of this file is intended for computer programmers and Linux users.

 ## Running from source